Introduce the Components of Art: Subject Matter, Content, Form.

 Elements of Design: The design is abstracted from subject matter through the use of interesting lines characteristics, especially directional lines, positive x negative space.

-Principles of Organization: The design is asymmetrical and establishes an intentional understanding of unity (Contrast, Repetition, Alignment, Proximity), utilizes emphasis and focal point through the usage of contrast, convergence, isolation, placement and the unusual.
+Composition & Principles of Organization: he composition utilizes the whole picture plane, contain a clear primary focal point and adhere to the rule of thirds.
+The design is asymmetrical and establishes an intentional understanding of unity (Contrast, Repetition, Alignment, Proximity), utilizes emphasis and focal point through the usage of contrast, convergence, isolation, placement and the unusual.

 Extra-credit Sketchbook is worth 1.25 points: